 Feed your body well

 Just as it's very important that your baby gets all their nutrients as they grow, it's important you do too!
-Not only does your body need to recover from giving birth, but you also need plenty of energy to keep up with your little one!
+Not only does your body need to healthy food to recover from birth, but you also need plenty of energy to keep up with your little one!
 And one of the best ways to do that is by feeding your body all the nutritious and healthy foods it needs to thrive.

 While the cooking process may seem long and time-consuming, cooking can be a great activity to improve mental health and get your mind off parenting for a bit (especially if you enjoy it).
 Best of all you'll have a delicious creation for you and your family to enjoy after!